regret-17/more-pruning-less-/readme.md

 ## Cool Stuff
-- [Super Mario War (SMWStuff Continuation)](https://github.com/mmatyas/supermariowar) a fan-made multiplayer Super Mario Bros. style deathmatch game in which players try to beat one another in a variety of gameplay modes.
+- [Super Mario War (SMWStuff Continuation)](https://github.com/mmatyas/supermariowar) A fan-made multiplayer Super Mario Bros. style deathmatch game in which players try to beat one another in a variety of gameplay modes.
 Super fun party game.
 Basically, Duck Game, before Duck Game, with goomba stomps.
 If you're not sold [here's a video showcasing the game and talking about it's history](https://www.youtube.com/watch?v=RqS7ad_BFg4)
+- [Power Bomberman](https://www.bombermanboard.com/viewtopic.php?t=1925) A feature-rich Bomberman fangame. supports up to 12 players, has over 650 characters, over 70 stages, and an unpresedented level of settings to tweak.
 - [Earthbound Battle Backgrounds](https://github.kdex.de/earthbound-battle-backgrounds) Generator for moving earthbound backgrounds. up/down/left/right arrows for controlls.
 - [Sierra Text Generator](http://deathgenerator.com/) Also known as Death Generator.
 Lets you create custom text boxes in the style of a ton of different games.
 - [15.ai](https://15.ai/) Accurate text to speech generator which mimicks characters from multiple franchises.
 Has a history of going down for a long time to be worked on, released for a short period, and so on.
 So make what you need while you have the chance.